SurajSia/concurent-image-processing/README.md

 1. Open Sublime Text.
 2. Navigate to **Tools > Build System > New Build System**.
+3. Replace the "working_dir" with your actual system folder location..
 Replace the content with the following:

 ```json